1ars1an/ArslanMansoor/README.md

 # **Welcome**, #
-I am Arslan Mansoor, and I am a junior majoring in CSE at Thapar Institue of Engineering and Technology, Patiala, India.
+I am Arslan Mansoor, and I am a senior majoring in CSE at Thapar Institue of Engineering and Technology, Patiala, India.